A man with a great white beard, in black and white

 1887

-The Mission now owns 6 vessels with 60 employees.
-Every crew member had their own ticket with their photo and their service records.
+The Mission now owns 6 vessels and employs 60 people.
+Each crew member carries a ticket with their photos and service record.

 1896

-Queen Victoria bestows her royal patronage, making us the Royal National Mission to Deep Sea Fishers (RNMDSF).
+Queen Victoria grants us with royal patronage.
+We become the Royal National Mission to Deep Sea Fishermen.

 1911